Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 Code within a nested block will also be ranked following the rules above.

-PS: You can use [`avmfix`](https://github.com/lonegunmanb/azure-verified-module-fix) tool to reformat your code automatically.
+The [`avmfix`](https://github.com/lonegunmanb/azure-verified-module-fix) tool can be used to reformat the code automatically to comply with these rules.

 <br>